William Lynn McKinney, Dean

 Professional Content for Family Finance: any 12 credits—HDF 418, 424, 426, 428, 451.

 To enhance their concentrations, students must also complete 12 credits of professional electives including HDF 450.
 Professional electives must be approved in consultation with an advisor, and nine of the 12 credits must be at the 300 level or above.
 Field experience does not meet this requirement.

 Students must have from 19 to 31 credits of free electives to reach the 120-credit B.S. degree requirements.

-For information on transferring into this program, see page 105.
+For information on transferring into this program, see “Transfer Students” earlier in this section.